defanor/invincy/README.md

    -> PP (List Char) t
 ```

-But those require some boilerplate code, which may be generated
+Those require some boilerplate code, but it can be generated using
-automatically if it'll come to metaprogramming.
+elaborator reflection; rudimentary functions for that are present in
+`Invincy.Gen`.

 ## Examples ##